 You will probably never meet me in person.
 Your name will be on the bill my insurance receives from the hospital.
-Your signature will be on the line after the end of report as you mumble report after report into the system.
+Your signature will be on the line after the end of the report as you mumble report after report into the system.
 You will never know my story.
-I am my organs to you, organs will anomalies that you have to squint and sometimes lean back to look for.
-You look for lesions and growth and progression on my scan.
+I am my organs to you — organs with anomalies that you have to squint and sometimes lean back to look for.
+You look for spots that don’t belong in the image and measure whether they grow or shrink over time.
 A body riddled with cancer.
-It can be quite challenging to look through all the cuts of the CT scan, day after day, hour after hour.
+It can be quite challenging to look through all the CT scan cuts, day after day, hour after hour.

-In each of those films, is a story hidden beyond a 40 some year old woman with metastatic breast cancer.
+Each of those films has a story behind it.
+Mine has a 40 some year old woman with metastatic breast cancer.
 A story that starts a whole month before the upcoming scan appointment when she starts to wonder what her scan will show this time.
 She pretends to ignore those thoughts because her cancer is incurable.
-She secretly wishes that everything disappears this time.
-She looks at her young kids and hopes that your scans aren’t able to see cancer this time.
+She secretly hopes that everything disappears this time.
+She looks at her young kids and hopes that your scans will not see cancer this time.
 She hopes that her treatment continues to work.
 She stays up at night and contemplates various scenarios should things change.
-She wonders if she will see thanksgiving next year.
-She wonders how many more CT scans she has left in her life time.
-She wonders if she can just cancel all her appointments and move to another country where she will pretend she didn’t have cancer.
+She wonders if she will see Thanksgiving next year.
+She wonders how many more CT scans she has left in her lifetime.
+She wonders if she can just cancel all her appointments and move to another country and pretend she never had cancer.
 She then shakes her head and gets busy.

 Then the day before the scan arrives, she is more nervous than usual.
-Kids irritate her and she loses her appetite.
+Kids annoy her.
+She doesn’t feel like eating anything.
 All she can think of is the possibility of her life changing after 24 hours.
 She wonders if she gets another extension for 3 months on her treatment.
 She barely sleeps that night.
-She wonders and thinks.
+She wonders.
+And thinks.

-Then the contrast is pushed and a bolus of heat travels through her body till it hits her lower body and it feels warm as if she just peed in her pants but this is her umpteenth scan so she knows that it is the contrast.
-She knows also to drink 6-7 glasses of water that day to keep her kidneys flushed.
-That’s what the nurse told her who put her IV in.
-She knows that she will later have diarrhea due to the barium she drank and the goddamn mocha flavor has ruined the flavor of her favorite latte for her.
+Then the contrast is pushed, and a bolus of heat travels through her body till it hits her lower body.
+It feels warm as if she just peed in her pants, but this is her umpteenth scan, so she knows that it is the contrast.
+She also knows to drink 6-7 glasses of water that day to keep her kidneys flushed.
+That’s what the nurse who put her IV in told her.
+She knows that she will later have diarrhea due to the barium she drank.
+She laments that the goddamn mocha flavor of the barium has ruined the taste of her favorite latte for her.

 But she does all this.
 Just to live, to survive metastatic breast cancer with scans every three months.
 The machine stops.
-The IV comes out and she is let go.
-She quietly goes back to the locker and changes tired from this morning of scans.
-She still has to go to nuclear medicine to get her bones scanned, perhaps another 45 minutes to get scanned.
-Another machine to make friends with.
+The IV comes out, and she is let go.
+She quietly goes back to the locker and changes, tired from this morning of scans.
+She still has to go to nuclear medicine to get her bones scanned, which will take another 45 minutes at least.
+Another machine to befriend.

-Now it’s more than 24 hours later, she is barely breathing with anxiety.
+After all those scans, she goes home.
+And she waits, counting each tick and tock of the clock.
+It’s hard to distract herself.
+She could never decide if the bone scanner moves slowly or her life.
+Twenty-four hours later, her anxiety is making it hard to breathe.
 Those who love her also wait.
 Her life is on hold.
-She wants to sign up for another art class but not sure if she would be on same treatment or not.
-She needs to do Christmas shopping but she cant get herself to go out.
-She needs to sign her kids for classes but isn’t sure how available she will be.
+She wants to sign up for another art class but is unsure if she would be on the same treatment after these scans.
+She needs to do Christmas shopping, but she can’t get herself to go out.
+She needs to sign up her kids for classes but isn’t sure how available she will be.
 She needs to respond to that job offer that came through.

 She has cancer, this is her life, and she has to cope.